-Listing 3-2 Example Code to Populate DConfigBeans
+Example 3-2 Example Code to Populate DConfigBeans

 '''

 public class DeploymentSession {

 DeploymentManager dm;

 DeployableObject dObject = null;

 DeploymentConfiguration dConfig = null;

 Map beanMap = new HashMap();

-// Assumes app is a web app.
+// Assumes app is a Web app.

 public void initializeConfig(File app) throws Throwable {

-/

-Init the wrapper for the DDBeans for this module.
+^{\star} Init the wrapper for the DDBeans for this module.
 This example assumes

 it is using the WLS implementation of the model api.

-dObject= WebLogicDeployableObject.createDeployableObject(app);
+d0bject= WebLogicDeployableObject.createDeployableObject(app);

 //Get basic configuration for the module

 dConfig = dm.createConfiguration(dObject);

-/

 At this point the DeployableObject is populated.
 Populate the

 DeploymentConfigurationbased on its content.

-We first ask the DeployableObject for its root.
+^{\star} We first ask the DeployableObject for its root.

 /

-'''

-'''
+DDBeanRoot root = dObject.getDDBeanRoot();

+The root DDBean is used to start the process of identifying the

+necessary DConfigBeans for configuring this module.

 System.out.println("Looking up DCB for "+root.getXpath());

 DConfigBeanRoot rootConfig = dConfig.getDConfigBeanRoot(root);

 collectConfigBeans(root, rootConfig);

-/

-The DeploymentConfiguration is now initialized, although not
+The DeploymentConfiguration is now initialized, although not necessarily

-necessarily

 completely setup.

 /

 FileOutputStream fos = new FileOutputStream("test.xml");

 dConfig.save(fos);

 }

 // bean and dcb are a related DDBean and DConfigBean.

-private void collectConfigBeans(DDBean bean, DConfigBean dcb) throws
+private void collectConfigBeans (DDBean bean, DConfigBean dcb) throws Throwable {

-Throwable {

 DConfigBean configBean;

 DDBean[] beans;

 if (dcb == null) return;

-/

-Maintain some sort of mapping between DDBeans and DConfigBeans
+^{\star} Maintain some sort of mapping between DDBeans and DConfigBeans

 for later processing.

 beanMap.put(bean,dcb);

-/

-The config bean advertises xpaths into the web.xml descriptor it
+^{\star} The config bean advertises xpaths into the web.xml descriptor it

 needs to know about.

 String[] xpaths = dcb.getXpaths();

 if (xpaths == null) return;

-/

-For each xpath get the associated DDBean and collect its associated
+^{\star} For each xpath get the associated DDBean and collect its associated

 DConfigBeans.
 Continue this recursively until we have all DDBeans and

+DConfigBeans collected.

 '''